Kilany99/Graduation_project/README.md

 after you enabled the IIS server you click on add a website, then:

 -type the name of website(as you want).

 -select app pool to .NET 2 for API, and .NET2 classic for the grad_project file.

 -select physical path to the extracted rar file of API.

--select https and 192.168..... from the combo-box.
+-select https and 192.168..... from the sliding-menu.

 -select IIS certificate.

 -then click OK.

 -repeat same for grad_project but with deffirent port number.

-**Also you need to insall the requerment nutPack on Visual Studio and Sync dependencies in Android Studio.**
+**Plaese message me if any bug occured during the IIS preparment or after it (because there ara common erors may occured!).**